CoreMedia/coremedia-globallink-connect-integration/docs/editorial-quick-start.md

 a submission does not have to be aborted when publishing content of an active workflow.

-*Cancelling submissions* - Additionally to _Abort and destroy workflows_ the workflows of type _Translation with GlobalLink_ can be cancelled so that also GlobalLink gets notified about the cancellation.
-In rare cases, when for example the submission was at the same time completed in GlobalLink, then you will see the workflow with a symbol for being cancelled in the _Closed_ list of the Workflow App, but the detail view will state that the status is completed.
+**Canceling submissions** - Additionally to _Abort and destroy workflows_ the workflows of type _Translation with GlobalLink_ can be canceled so that also GlobalLink gets notified about the cancelation.
+In rare cases, when for example the submission was at the same time completed in GlobalLink, then you will see the workflow with a symbol for being canceled in the _Closed_ list of the Workflow App, but the detail view will state that the status is completed.
-In this case, the translation was completed at GlobalLink, but the translated texts were not applied because of the cancellation.
+In this case, the translation was completed at GlobalLink, but the translated texts were not applied because of the cancelation.

 --------------------------------------------------------------------------------